-At the Deanship of Student Affairs, we are responsible for providing students with all the necessary support in order that they may complete their goals and achieve the institutional mission.
+The Deanship of Student Affairs is responsible for providing students with all the necessary support in order that they may complete their goals and achieve the institutional mission.
 Our main purpose is to promote the development and well-being of all students through multiple strategies.
-We serve as advisors in a broad range of issues such as career planning, personal growth, adjustment, and financial difficulties among other issues.
-The Deanship also assists students with issues concerning mistreatment and abuse.
-We have an open-door policy where students are encouraged to come see us at the first sign of these and/or other situations that may arise during medical studies.
+We serve as advisors in a broad range of issues such as academic counseling, career planning, personal growth, adjustment, and financial difficulties among other issues.
+The Deanship also assists students with complaints concerning mistreatment, harassment and/or discrimination.